-Residents have the opportunity to address the Council at each council meeting as part of the Public Forum.
+Residents can address the Council at each council meeting as part of the Public Forum.
 This may include any matter listed for discussion at the meeting, or any other matter with appropriate notice.

 Council's decisions are implemented by Council's staff under the leadership and direction of the General Manager.